-Creating a Slide-In jQuery Contact Form : 10th October 2008
+Creating a Slide-in jQuery Contact Form

 Contact forms are an indispensable part of every website.
 They are mostly implemented on a separate page and they rarely display creativity, even though there are many ways to improve their visual style.
 In this tutorial you will see how to create a dynamic, slide-in contact form using jQuery.